-A few miles outside of Wilmington, the Brandywine River Museum of Art is set among trees and flowers along the river.
-The former 19th-century mill now includes a modern steel and glass addition, and the illustrious collection within is celebrated for including the work of three generations of Wyeth family art: N. C., Andrew and Jamie Wyeth.
+A few miles outside of Wilmington, the Brandywine Museum of Art is set among trees and flowers along the Brandywine river.
+The former 19th-century mill now includes a modern steel and glass addition, and the illustrious collection within is celebrated for including the work of three generations of Wyeth family art: N. C., Andrew, and Jamie Wyeth.
 Once inside, the carefully curated collection of American art includes a special focus on art from the Brandywine Valley.

-NOT TO MISS: explore the inspiration for many of artist Andrew Wyeth’s paintings at Kuerner Farm, a 10-minute drive from the museum.
+Explore the inspiration for many of artist Andrew Wyeth’s paintings at Kuerner Farm, a 10-minute drive from the museum.
 Docent-led tours make connections between Wyeth’s work and actual sites on the property.
 Look out at the world from the vantage point of the boy who would develop into the artist, and begin to understand why the house and farm fascinated the painter from childhood.
 Perhaps walking those floors, absorbing those views, or breathing the air that lambs and cows and barnyard cats breathed helped make Wyeth into the artist he became.

 The Delaware Art Museum features many pre-Raphaelite visionaries—it’s the largest collection outside of the British Isles—and the sculpture gardens provide a beautiful outdoor backdrop for some attention-grabbing three-dimensional pieces.

 The Howard Pyle collection showcases the drawings and paintings of Howard Pyle, whose images were published in Harper’s Monthly, among others.
 Pyle was the father of American illustration and taught the aforementioned N. C. Wyeth.
 Vincent van Gogh was a fan.